 An integral part of the program is the highly successful voluntary night seder (study period) in the Beit Midrash, overseen by night seder Rebbeim and shoalim u'maishivim.
 Students also have the opportunity to attend bekiut shiurim (classes in additional Talmudic texts).
-MYP sponsors an annual Bekiut Incentive Award Program, with rewards for students who master large segments of additional texts beyond the regular curriculum.

 A strong complement of mashgichim/shoalim u'maishivim (spiritual guidance counselors/teaching mentors) who staff the various Batei Midrash for regular morning and night sedarim helps students in their learning and spiritual growth.
-Additionally each shiur has an assistant to help students in their learning and ensure newcomers a smooth transition to MYP from either high school or Israel Yeshiva experience.
+Additionally, each shiur has an assistant to help students in their learning and ensure newcomers a smooth transition to MYP from either high school or Israel Yeshiva experience.